SIL: Symbiotic Interactive Learning for Language-Conditioned Human-Agent Co-Adaptation: Method

 \subsection{Uncertainty-Aware Language Understanding and Parsing}

-To enable robust intent recognition and prevent unsafe execution of ambiguous instructions, SIL employs a multi-faceted approach to natural language understanding, uncertainty quantification, and command parsing (Fig.~\ref{fig:sil-framework}B \& C).
-We combine ensemble-based reasoning~\cite{chipman2006bayesian} with linguistic feature analysis and context-aware parsing to ensure reliable interpretation of user input.

-Formally, for any user command $x$, we generate $K$ distinct interpretations by sampling the distribution (output tokens) from LLM at varying temperatures, $\mathcal{T} = \{\mathcal{T}_1, \mathcal{T}_2, \dots, \mathcal{T}_K\}$.
-Each sample yields a candidate interpretation $y_k$, forming the ensemble of tokenised set $y = \{y_1, y_2, \dots, y_K\}$.
-To estimate the dispersion within this ensemble, we compute the average pairwise, token-level symmetrised Kullback–Leibler (KL) divergence between the conditional distributions of each interpretation as:
+To ensure robust intent recognition and prevent unsafe execution of ambiguous instructions, SIL combines ensemble-based reasoning~\cite{chipman2006bayesian} with linguistic feature analysis and context-aware parsing for reliable interpretation of users' command inputs (Fig.~\ref{fig:sil-framework}B \& C).
+For any user command $x$, we generate $K$ distinct interpretations by sampling the distribution from LLM at varying temperatures, $\mathcal{T} = \{\mathcal{T}_1, \mathcal{T}_2, \dots, \mathcal{T}_K\}$.
+Each sample yields a candidate interpretation $y_k$, forming the ensemble $\mathcal{Y} = \{y_1, y_2, \dots, y_K\}$.
+Concretely, every candidate $y_k$ is encoded by a frozen pre-trained sentence transformer into a dense vector $\mathbf{v}_k\!\in\!\mathbb{R}^{d_v}$.
+To estimate the dispersion within this ensemble, we compute the average pairwise cosine distance across all ensemble as:

-where $q_{t}^{(i)}(.) = p(y_t \mid y_{<t}\,,\,x\,,\, \mathcal{T}_i)$ is the distribution over tokens at position $t$, and $L$ is the sequence length.
-Concurrently, we extract linguistic confidence features $\mathbf{C_\text{ling}}(x) \in [0,1]$ from each ensemble response using a rule-based classifier that detects hedging expression frequencies (e.g., ``maybe", ``perhaps"), specificity of parameters (numeric references, explicit parameters), semantic completeness (coverage of expected task elements), and structural complexity (e.g., syntactic depth, ambiguity markers).
+where $\cos(\cdot,\cdot)$ denotes cosine similarity.
+High dispersion indicates that the ensemble members diverge semantically, signalling uncertainty about the correct interpretation.
+Concurrently, we extract linguistic confidence features $\mathbf{C_\text{ling}}(x) \in [0,1]$ from each ensemble response using a rule-based classifier that detects hedging expressions, parameter specificity, semantic completeness, and structural complexity.
 Therefore, we compute the overall uncertainty metric $\mathbf{U}(x)$ as: